 Day 9: Enjoy a morning hike as you search for native bird species.

-Take a short hike around Talamanca and observe the many species of birds that call the mountains their home.
+After a hearty breakfast, take an ATV rid around Talamanca and observe the many species of birds that call the mountains their home.
 Keep your eyes peeled for the gorgeous Violet Sabrewing Hummingbird, the largest hummingbird in Costa Rica.
 After a leisurely lunch, drive down the mountain and return to Alajuela.

 Day 10: Enjoy a visit to the Doka Coffee Estate before saying farewell to your trip mates.